openshwprojects/OpenBK7231T_App/README.md

 # [Supported Devices/Templates List](https://openbekeniot.github.io/webapp/devicesList.html) (Get 🏆[free SD Card](https://www.elektroda.com/rtvforum/topic3950844.html)🏆 for submitting new one!)
 We have our own interactive devices database that is maintained by users.
-The database is also accessible from inside our firmware (but requires internet connection to fetch).
+The database is also accessible from inside our firmware (but requires an internet connection to fetch).
 Have a not listed device?
-HELP US, submit a teardown [here](https://www.elektroda.com/rtvforum/posting.php?mode=newtopic&f=51) and 🏆**get free SD card and gadgets set**🏆 !
-Thanks to cooperation with [Elektroda.com](https://www.elektroda.com/), if you submit a detailed teardown/article/review, we can send you [this set of gadgets](https://obrazki.elektroda.pl/1470574200_1670833596.jpg) for free (🚚shipping with normal letter🚚).
+HELP US, submit a teardown [here](https://www.elektroda.com/rtvforum/posting.php?mode=newtopic&f=51) and 🏆**get a free SD card and gadgets set**🏆 !
+Thanks to your cooperation with [Elektroda.com](https://www.elektroda.com/), if you submit a detailed teardown/article/review, we can send you [this set of gadgets](https://obrazki.elektroda.pl/1470574200_1670833596.jpg) for free (🚚shipping with normal letter🚚).
 NOTE: Obviously almost any device with supported chip (BK7231, BL602, W600, etc is potentially supported and it's not possible to list all available devices in the market, so feel free to try even if your device is not listed - *we are [here](https://www.elektroda.com/rtvforum/forum390.html) to help and guide you step by step*!)

 # [Our Youtube Channel](https://www.youtube.com/@elektrodacom) (See step by step guides for flashing and setup)